micmejia/bible-dump/NKJV/Ezekiel/Ezek 39.md

 Indeed all the people of the land will be burying, and they will gain renown for it on the day that I am glorified," says the Lord God.

 ###### 14
-"They will set apart men regularly employed, with the help of [^h]a search party, to pass through the land and bury those bodies remaining on the ground, in order to cleanse it.
+"They will set apart men regularly employed, with the help of a search party, to pass through the land and bury those bodies remaining on the ground, in order to cleanse it.
 At the end of seven months they will make a search.

 ###### 15
-The search party will pass through the land; and _when anyone_ sees a man's bone, he shall [^i]set up a marker by it, till the buriers have buried it in the Valley of Hamon Gog.
+The search party will pass through the land; and _when anyone_ sees a man's bone, he shall set up a marker by it, till the buriers have buried it in the Valley of Hamon Gog.

 ###### 16
-_The_ name of _the_ city _will_ also _be_ [^j]Hamonah.
+_The_ name of _the_ city _will_ also _be_ Hamonah.
 Thus they shall cleanse the land." ' ## A Triumphant Festival

 ###### 17
 "And as for you, son of man, thus says the Lord God, 'Speak to every sort of bird and to every beast of the field: "Assemble yourselves and come; Gather together from all sides to My sacrificial meal Which I am sacrificing for you, A great sacrificial meal on the mountains of Israel, That you may eat flesh and drink blood.